-Currently, the Board consists of eight (8) Directors comprising three (3) Executive Directors, and five (5) Independent Non-Executive Directors, in which fulfills the prescribed requirement for at least two (2) or one-third (1/3) of the Board (whichever is higher) are Independent Directors as stated in paragraph 15.02(2) of the Listing Requirements of Bursa Securities.
+Currently, the Board consists of six (6) Directors comprising three (3) Executive Directors, and three (3) Independent Non-Executive Directors, in which fulfills the prescribed requirement for at least two (2) or one-third (1/3) of the Board (whichever is higher) are Independent Directors as stated in paragraph 15.02(2) of the Listing Requirements of Bursa Securities.

+The Independent Non-Executive Directors account for 50% of the Board, where the Chairman of the Board is an Independent Non-Executive Director.
 The Board is of the view that while it is important to promote gender diversity, the normal selection criteria based on an effective blend of competencies, skills, extensive experience and knowledge should remain a priority.